renovatebot/renovate/docs/self-hosting.md

 #### Kubernetes

 Renovate's official Docker image is compatible with Kubernetes.
-Here is an example manifest of running Renovate against a GitHub Enterprise server:
+The following is an example manifest of running Renovate against a GitHub Enterprise server.
+First the Kubernetes manifest:

 ```yaml
 apiVersion: batch/v1beta1